jhorn00/leetcode/sliding_window/should_review.md

 ## Notes
 Remember, sliding window is really sliding.
 It often requires it to do a "shimmy", where you move the right to grow, then the left to shrink, then the right again, etc.
+The right "pointer" should not be moving backward, only forward.